Ranga2904/Azure_ML_Pipeline_Project/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+I built and optimized an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 ## Summary
 This dataset holds information from marketing campaigns initiated by a Portuguese marketing institution, detail coming in from phone calls.
 We seek to predict through classification whether or not the client would subscribe to a bank term deposit

-LogisticRegression performed adequately with an accuracy of 91.3%, with AutoML's results (through a VotingEnsemble) being only marginally better (91.5%)
+LogisticRegression performed adequately with an accuracy of 91.1%, with AutoML's results (through a VotingEnsemble) being marginally better (91.7%)

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**